Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers that tend to have accidents or serious violations may pay on average $1,800 more every year than a safer driver
+- Drivers considered higher risk who tend to receive serious violations pay on average $1,800 more annually for auto insurance

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.